dikchya05/Watchvideos/readme.md

 ### 3. **Video Interaction**

 - Users can view videos on the homepage.
-- Each video page has options for liking, disliking, and commenting on the video.
+- Each video page has options for liking, disliking, commenting on the video and delete their comments on video.

 ### 4. **Toast Notifications**